AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 To create a base template, do the following in AEM Designer.

-1. Click **File &gt; New**.
+1. Click **[!UICONTROL File]** &gt; **[!UICONTROL New]**.
-1. Select the **Based on a template** option.
+1. Select the **[!UICONTROL Based on a template]** option.

-1. Select the **Forms - Document of Record** category.
+1. Select the **[!UICONTROL Forms - Document of Record]** category.
-1. Select **DoR Base Template**.
+1. Select **[!UICONTROL DoR Base Template]**.
-1. Click **Next** and provide the required information.
+1. Click **[!UICONTROL Next]** and provide the required information.

 1. (Optional) Modify the styling and appearance of fields that you want to apply on the fields in the Document of Record.
 1. Save the form.

 You can now use the saved form as a base template for Document of Record.
 Do not modify or remove any scripts present in the base template.

 **Modifying base template**

-* If you are not applying any styling over fields in base template, it is advisable to remove those fields from base template so any upgrades to base template are automatically picked up.
+* If do not apply any styling over fields in base template, it is advisable to remove those fields from base template so any upgrades to base template are automatically picked up.
 * While modifying base template, do not remove, add, or modify scripts.

->[!NOTE]
->
->Design base template using conventions and strictly following the steps above.
+Strictly follow above mentioned conventions and instructions to design a base template.

 ## Customize the branding information in Document of Record {#customize-the-branding-information-in-document-of-record}

 While generating a Document of Record, you can change branding information for the Document of Record on the Document of Record tab.
 The Document of Record tab includes options such as logo, appearance, layout, header and footer, disclaimer, and whether or not you want to include unselected check box and radio button options.

-To localize the branding information that you enter in the Document of Record tab, you need to ensure the locale of the browser is set appropriately.
-To customize the branding information of Document of Record, complete the following steps:
+To localize the branding information that you enter in the Document of Record tab, ensure the locale of the browser is set appropriately.
+To customize the branding information of Document of Record, perform the following steps:

 1. Select a panel (root panel) in the Document of Record and then tap ![configure](assets/configure.png).
 1. Tap ![dortab](assets/dortab.png).
 The Document of Record tab appears.